Shogun486/FaceDetector_AgePredictor/README.md

 Now that the dataset has been filtered, the next step is to predict age groups.
 Almost all image processing, especially when dealing with machine learning, makes use of classifying/labeling the dataset.
-Once teh dataset has been labeled, it can be trained to predict.
+Once the dataset has been labeled, it can be trained to predict.
 The training model used in AgePrediction.ipynb is a logistic regression classifier, which is a supervised meachine learning approach.
 What this means is that the data can clearly be categorized.
 In this case, the data can be separated into 5 age groups: [0 - 20), [20 - 40), [40 - 60), [60 - 80),
 and [80 - 100].

-The IoU-cropped images can be used to train the logistic regression classifier, but it is generally advised to isolate experiments.
+The IoU-cropped images can indeed be used to train the logistic regression classifier, but it is generally advised to isolate experiments.
 Therefore, it's best to use the WIKI pre-cropped faces dataset available here.
 Once the age-prediction model is optimized, it's as simple as feeding the IoU-cropped images into the training and testing set.
-The AgePrediction.ipynb